SlimefunGuguProject/Aircraft-dev/README.md

 - HUD lights up (gradually?) when pilot enters

 - symmetry on some parts
-- don't specify group for body
-- message on reload
-- only change transformations where necessary
 - reload entire model, including removing nonexistent parts and adding new parts
-- control surface becomes hinge section